nishihatapalmer/TreeTable/README.md

 # TreeTable

-Treetable is a set of Java classes that displays a tree of information with additional columns for each item in the tree in a standard `JTable`.
+Treetable displays a tree of information, with additional columns for each item in the tree, in a standard Java Swing `JTable`.

+## Getting started

-## The object
+### The object
 Let's say we have defined an object that records information about people and who they manage, and we want to display this in a tree table, with the role displayed against the name:

 ```java